 Prepare your overlay

-Copy/paste the following script in your AutoHotkey script template (Enterpad.ahk) at the chosen key location.
+Copy and paste the following script in the AutoHotkey script template file "Enterpad.ahk" at the location of the key you wish to assign.

 001: SendInput %A_YYYY% %A_MMM% %A_DD% Return